 Which patients are eligible?†

-Along with EOBs from a primary payer (and secondary payer, if applicable), you will need the following information when you submit a claim to the LUCENTIS Co-Pay Card Program:
+Along with EOBs from a primary payer (and secondary payer, if applicable), you will need the following information when you submit a request to the LUCENTIS Co-Pay Card program:

 |Payer Number |